natasharojany/Matching-Game/Daily_Report_Ethan.md

 ## 4/12/19
-We created or github repo and added our backlog that included the estimated difficulties of each implementation.
+My group and I created our github repo and added our backlog that included the estimated difficulties of each implementation.
 We will start coding next class.